 // Returns: "Paris" — clean, unambiguous, correct

 Without a curation gate, both "London" and "Paris" exist in the graph with similar importance scores.
-A similarity search for "where does the user live?" returns both.
-Your agent must now decide which is true — and with no temporal or causal metadata to disambiguate, it guesses.
+A similarity search returns both.
+The agent must now decide which is true — and with no temporal or causal metadata to disambiguate, it guesses.
 Sometimes right.
 Often wrong.
 Always unpredictably.

 This is why long-running agents degrade.
-It's not a model problem.
-It's a memory architecture problem.
-The model is as good as the context it receives.
+It is not a model problem.
+It is a memory architecture problem.
+The model is only as good as the context it receives.
 VEKTOR's job is to make sure that context is always the truth — curated, current, and contradiction-free.